Board of trustees

 Drs Astrid Wissenburg

-Astrid has previously held a variety of posts, all with an underlying commitment to making knowledge and research accessible and usable, as widely as possible.
-She currently is a trustee of the Careers Research and Advisory Centre (CRAC), the UK's leading expert in the field of career development for postgraduate researchers and is a past trustee of MentorUK - a UK-wide charity committed to promoting evidence-based prevention to protect children and young people from alcohol and drugs misuse.
+Astrid is a trustee and past chair of the Careers Research and Advisory Centre (CRAC), the UK's leading expert in the field of career development for postgraduate researchers, and is a past trustee of MentorUK - a UK-wide charity committed to promoting evidence-based prevention to protect children and young people from alcohol and drugs misuse.
 She was, until 2016, a member of the UUK Open Access Group.

 Astrid holds a postgraduate degree in contemporary international history from the University of Nijmegen; a postgraduate certificate in information technology from the University of Leiden; and a Master of Public Administration from Warwick Business School.
-She is currently, and at a leisurely pace, undertaking some postgraduate modules in systems theory at the Open University.
+Most recently she added a MSc in Systems Thinking from the Open University to the list, and is currently considering her next challenge.